rocky-lq/rocky-lq.github.io/_pages/about.md

 ---
 <span style="color:gray;">Last updated: Sep 29, 2025</span>

 👋 Hello!
-This is Qi Luo.
-I am a Ph.D. student in Microelectronics at HKUST(GZ).
+This is Qi Luo, a first-year Ph.D. student in Microelectronics at HKUST(GZ), focusing on Computer Architecture.

 🎓 Education
 ======